zhubby/archgw/docs/source/concepts/prompt_target.rst

 Below are the key features of prompt targets that empower developers to build efficient, scalable, and personalized GenAI solutions:

-- **Modular Design**: Define multiple prompt targets to handle diverse functionalities.
+- **Design Scenarios**: Define prompt targets to effectively handle specific agentic scenarios.
-- **Parameter Management**: Specify required and optional parameters for each target.
+- **Input Management**: Specify required and optional parameters for each target.
-- **Function Integration**: Seamlessly connect prompts to backend APIs or functions.
+- **Tools Integration**: Seamlessly connect prompts to backend APIs or functions.
 - **Error Handling**: Direct errors to designated handlers for streamlined troubleshooting.
 - **Metadata Enrichment**: Attach additional context to prompts for enhanced processing.

 Configuring Prompt Targets
 --------------------------
 Configuring prompt targets involves defining them in Arch's configuration file.
 Each Prompt target specifies how a particular type of prompt should be handled, including the endpoint to invoke and any parameters required.

 Basic Configuration
 ~~~~~~~~~~~~~~~~~~~